sisialt/SoftUni_Fundamentals_Exercise/README.md

 # SoftUni_Fundamentals_Exercise
- Exercises from Programming Fundamentals with Python
+ Exercises from Programming Fundamentals with Python course at Software University from January 2023